-- 1. From the File menu, select Automatic Analysis and the Run on... option.
-Define the same input database as used before in the previous run of PolySNAP. - $D:\polysnap\tutorial\PS\advanced\PS\advanced.par.$ - 2.
-Select None for the known phases directory.

-- 3. Ensure that an appropriate output folder is selected. e.g. C:\out-put\. - 4.
-In the Advanced Options area, turn on the Allow x-shift calculation (sin theta) checkbox. - 5.
+- From the File menu, select Automatic Analysis and the Analyse Data... option.
+Define the same input data folder as used before in the previous run of PolySNAP.
+C:\Program Files\PolySNAP2\tutorial\advanced\ - 2.
+Select None for the known phases directory. - 3.
+In the Advanced Options area, turn on the Allow x-shift calculation (sin theta) checkbox. - 4.
 In the Run PolySNAP on... dialog box click OK.

 The same data as before is now run allowing x-shifts on the patterns.
-The time required to process this will take much longer than a normal run of PolySNAP.
-For this data the calculation will take approximately ten times longer than before - so prepare to be patient!
+The time required to process this will take longer than a normal run of PolySNAP.